evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 Mint rights remain with the parent Natcat until utilized and persist through transfer or sale (they do not expire).

-There is no mint fee for the inscription itself, though platform fees may apply depending on the inscription platform used.

 ---

 **Q: How will I know if my Natcat has been awarded mint rights for new supply?**

-**A:** After a qualifying Natcats Bitcoin block is mined (approximately **+4 blocks** after confirmation to account for possible reorgs), the winner for that block becomes available and can be looked up via the **on-chain index**.
+**A:** After a qualifying Natcats Bitcoin block is mined (+4 blocks after confirmation), the winner for that block becomes available and can be looked up via the on-chain index.

 When checking manually, you’ll query one block at a time.
 You can also run a batch script or similar setup to generate a full list of awarded Natcats — making it easy for anyone to share results with the community or integrate data into marketplaces and web tools.